mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *dogs and philosophers do the greatest good and get the fewest rewards.*
+> *we must be willing to let go of the life we have planned, so as to have the life that is waiting for us.*

 </div>
 <!-- quote-end -->